maraisabella/dataviz-final-project-group4/README.md

 ## Data Visualization
 - The dashboard will be demonstrated using Google slides.
+- The different elements of our project will be highlighted in the slides.
-The following link directs to the presentation: https://docs.google.com/presentation/d/1t7hnqTvwdebYlNXzeW0B_2L0q2JRRkGE5SaYeAwlZSw/edit?usp=sharing
+- The following link directs to the presentation: https://docs.google.com/presentation/d/1t7hnqTvwdebYlNXzeW0B_2L0q2JRRkGE5SaYeAwlZSw/edit?usp=sharing

 - Tableau will be used as primary tool for data visualization and dashboard creation